Lundet/case-7-react/README.md

 ## Key Features

 ### 1. Interactive Movie Listings
 I created a visually appealing and interactive movie listing page that displays all currently available movies along with their showtimes.
-Each movie has detailed information available, including descriptions, genres, and ratings.
+Each movie has detailed information available, including descriptions,times and rooms.

 ### 2. User-Friendly Booking Interface
 The site includes a streamlined and intuitive interface that allows users to easily select and book tickets for their desired showtimes.
 The booking process is designed to be simple, minimizing the number of steps required to complete a reservation.